How to Make the Most of One Week in New Zealand

 - Use a car rental company based at the Auckland Airport.
 And make sure the premium location fee is fair (less than NZ$30) and whether the rental company offers a free shuttle to their depot.

 For a complete comparison of car rental companies, check out The Best Car Rental Companies in Auckland.

 Bus Tours for One Week in New Zealand

 For travellers who would rather let someone else sort out the logistics, escorted bus tours are available to take you around New Zealand with like-minded people.
-Some of the tour companies that offer 7-day tours include Wild Kiwi, Haka Tours, Topdeck, Kiwi Experience, Sweet As Travel, Contiki, G Adventures, Acanela, New Way Horizon Travel and more.
+Some of the tour companies that offer 7-day tours include Wild Kiwi, Haka Tours, Topdeck, Kiwi Experience, Sweet As Travel, Contiki, G Adventures and more.
 Note that 7-day bus tours only feature the North Island or the South Island – not both.

 Day 1 – Auckland to Rotorua

 Welcome to New Zealand and the start of an action-packed road trip through New Zealand!
 After picking up your rental vehicle, hit State Highway 2 toward Rotorua.
 On the way, Lord of the Rings nerds have the opportunity to stop in Matamata for a tour of the Hobbiton Movie Set.
 Then, you’ll reach New Zealand’s cultural heart and a hotbed for geothermal activity, Rotorua!

 - Relax in a natural geothermal hot pool.
 There are paid options, such as the Polynesian Spa (more info on Viator and Tripadvisor), or go find some of the 5 Free Natural Hot Pools in Rotorua